YoniGR94/my_credit_model_selection/Credit_my_deap_learnn_markdown.md

 What is the best way to check it?

-In order to check which method and models better, we will use the Credit data from ILSR package.
+In order to check which method and models better, I will use the Credit data from ILSR package.

+In this project, I analyze credit risk data to predict loan default using a statistical methods and deep learning approach in R

 About this data: